jwatowatson/Primaquine_day7/README.md

-# Primaquine_day7
-Determinants of day 7 primaquine and carboxyprimaquine levels
+**Determinants of primaquine and carboxyprimaquine exposures in children and adults with Plasmodium vivax malaria**

+The RMarkdown script runs all the analysis reported in the paper

+Any questions contact me jwatowatson at gmail dot com